Bit Digital Earned More Revenue from HPC Than Bitcoin Mining in Q3

 However, Bit Digital noted in its earnings release that Coinmint has decided not to renew the 36 MW colocation agreement in Massena beyond December, affecting approximately 1.3 EH/s of Bit Digital’s operating hashrate of 2.4 EH/s.

 This decision appears to be aligned with Coinmint’s broader strategic plans for the Massena facility.
 The company recently announced a strategic investment from Bitcoin asset management firm NYDIG, signaling an expansion of its own operations.
-Coinmint has similarly declined to renew colocation agreements with other public miners, including Argo and Gryphon.
+Coinmint has similarly declined to renew colocation agreements with other public miners, including CleanSpark and Gryphon.